bevbanks/digitalframeworks-spring2019/finalproject.md

 Mississippi and West Virginia have the highest kindergarten vaccination coverage for measles in the country at 99.4 percent and 98.4 percent respectively.
 These states are examples in which strict exemption rates may translate to higher vaccine coverage and less outbreaks.

-According to the West Virginia Department of Health, West Virginia has not had a confirmed measles case since 2009 or an outbreak since 1994 which may be linked to their laws against person and religious exemptions.
+According to the West Virginia Department of Health, West Virginia has not had a confirmed measles case since 2009 or an outbreak since 1994 which may be linked to their laws against personal and religious exemptions.

 #### Data Visualizations One
 https://public.tableau.com/profile/bev.banks#!/vizhome/FinalProject2_15602357609060/Dashboard6?publish=yes